O-X-L/ansible-webui/docs/source/usage/privileges.rst

 * :code:`AW Job Managers` - create new jobs, view and update all existing ones

+* :code:`AW Job Executors` - read and execute all existing jobs

 * :code:`AW Permission Managers` - create, update and delete permissions

 * :code:`AW Repository Managers` - create new repositories, view and update all existing ones